jedhabush/-OnTech_Repair_Shop-Full_Stack_MERN/README.md

 Live: https://ontech-2qzm.onrender.com/

 Due to security reasons, you will not be able to log in into the system (unless you hack it lol then that's impressive).
-You will only be able to see the welcome public page.
+You will only be able to see the welcome public page and access the login page.
 Now you might ask what if I changed the url to ```/users``` or ```/notes```? well, that will not work either as these routes are protected as private routes and the app will redirect you back into the log in page.

 ## Image of application